z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.1_undo.gz/README.md

 - Find the book the Freud quote is from
 - Find correct name for the Congo mine White Rose's aide speaks about
 - Investigate plans.rar file (Colonel Dox has already cracked part of this so catch up with them and see if anything more can be done)
-  - Base64 -> QR code -> https://github.com/RedBalloonShenanigans/MonitorDarkly (CD notes.md - will update progress there until addition of new site folder)
+  - Base64 -> QR code -> https://github.com/RedBalloonShenanigans/MonitorDarkly (CD notes.md - will update progress there until addition of new site folder) --
+  - Zeroth - This Tool looks to be what the FBI are using to monitor Elliots monitor, at first glance there is a command cnc_display.py which is very similar to cnc_receiver.py seen in the episode.
+Need to move this to Sites/something for the rar file/investigations when the folder is created
 - Do some more researching into When Elliot's birthday is.
 - Hyperlink (same page) timeline to screenshots.